 Gallup observed that burned-out employees are 63% more likely to take a sick day.
 While an employee taking a few sick days is not cause for concern, absenteeism is.
-Call center managers should notice if an employee is often taking time off due to illness.
+Call center managers should notice if an employee often takes time off due to illness.

-Additionally, if employees sign on late, sign off early, take numerous breaks, and skip team events, they’re likely disengaged.
+Additionally, employees are likely disengaged if they sign on late, sign off early, take numerous breaks, and skip team events.

 2. They’re discouraged and irritated